Mwamitovi/crest_homes-child-theme/README.md

 This theme is adapted and customized for ***cresthomes (uganda)***.

-And to further adapt this theme, keep updating the `style.css` file.
+And to further adapt this theme, keep updating the `css/style.css` file.

 ## Copyright ##